 - In The Amazing Spider-Man, Captain Stacy tells Peter that as his superhero life is dangerous, he should keep his distance from his daughter Gwen in order to spare her from danger.

 - Who Framed Roger Rabbit.
 Eddie Valiant asks Judge Doom to grant one to Roger before "dipping" him.
 Doom agrees, and Eddie gives Roger a double shot of bourbon.
 This causes Roger to do his "steam whistle" impersonation, which distracts Doom and the weasels enough for Eddie and Roger to escape.

-- TRON: Ram's Famous Last Words.
+- TRON: Ram's last words.
 "Flynn, help Tron..."

 - In Die Hard with a Vengeance, McClane asks Gruber if he has any aspirin.
 This doesn't help McClane escape his predicament, but it does give them a lead on where to find Gruber later.

 - In the 1962 Jidaigeki film Harakiri (aka Seppuku), a Rōninnote arrives at the Ii clan's castle and humbly asks to be allowed to commit honorable suicide on their grounds.
 As a final request he asks for a major retainer of the clan to assist his suicide.
 Oh no, that retainer has called in sick.
 Another named retainer, perhaps?
 Same thing there.
 When the ronin asks for a third retainer who happens to be absent that day, the clan lord senses something is wrong.
 The ronin's real business is revenge for the Ii forcing his son-in-law to painfully kill himself with a bamboo sword.
 He has already defeated and disgraced the three retainers, and wearing his suicide robe proceeds to wreak Roaring Rampage of Revenge on the Ii until gunned down.